-- 7.1 A number of measures continue to be progressed to support attendance at work, and include (but not limited to) the following: - - We are continuing to develop, with the support of the corporate communications team and the Businessworld team, an engagement and training plan around the new policy and its application. - To link with the engagement plan, we are currently redesigning the current supporting absence training courses, ensuring managers are fully equipped to manage staff absence and take accountability for their absence status. - We continue to develop, with support of the Business World Team, a suite of appropriate reports to enable managers to analyse their absence data.
-This will also provide an opportunity to increase the frequency of reporting sickness absence information to the Corporate Management Team. - Throughout the reporting period, HR and OD have been working with service management teams to focus upon the absence data and look at interventions to support their staff.
-The biggest focus has been on the reduction of longerterm cases. - In collaboration with the communications and marketing service, regular information and guidance continues to be issued, particularly around wellbeing issues. - We continue to link the supporting attendance measures to our Health and Wellbeing Strategy development, which supports the People strategy. - As part of the council's health and safety management system, risk assessments are reviewed on an ongoing basis to ensure that safe working practices are maintained, reducing the opportunity for ill health or injury. - We work in collaboration with NHS colleagues, to offer safeTalk and ASIST courses on suicide awareness and prevention as well as anxiety awareness courses.
-We also promote the "Doing Well" service which supports employees with depression and low moods.
+- 7.1 A number of measures continue to be progressed to support attendance at work, and include (but not limited to) the following: - - We are continuing to develop, with the support of the corporate communications team and the Businessworld team, an engagement and training plan around the new policy and its application. - We have developed a comprehensive and inclusive guidance document that supports the new managing absence policy.

-- We continue to promote the employee benefits scheme. - We promote our supporting polices such as menopause, pregnancy loss, control of smoking and carers.
+- To link with the engagement plan, we have developed a short training course that outlines the main changes between the old and the new policy, ensuring managers will be equipped to manage staff absence and take accountability for their absence status. - We have developed in collaboration with the Business World Team, a suite of appropriate reports to enable managers to analyse their absence data.
+This will also provide an opportunity to increase the frequency of reporting sickness absence information to the Corporate Management Team. - A new health and wellbeing plan that supports our People strategy, has been approved.
+This will focus on mental, financial, physical and social and themes. - Throughout the reporting period, HR&OD have been working with service management teams to focus upon the absence data and look at interventions to support their staff.
+The biggest focus has been on the reduction of longerterm cases. - In collaboration with the communications and marketing service, regular information and guidance continues to be issued, particularly around wellbeing issues. - As part of the council's health and safety management system, risk assessments are reviewed on an ongoing basis to ensure that safe working practices are maintained, reducing the opportunity for ill health or injury. - We work in collaboration with NHS colleagues, to offer safeTalk and ASIST courses on suicide awareness and prevention as well as anxiety awareness courses.
+We also promote the "Doing Well" service which supports employees with depression and low moods. - We continue to promote our supporting polices such as menopause, pregnancy loss, control of smoking, and carers.